blasvicco/docker-postfix/README.md

 # After the setup we launch the service in this order
-syslogd # optional to capture opemdkim logs opemdkim # start the opmkdim service postfix start # to start postfix
+syslogd # optional to capture opemdkim logs opendkim # start the opmkdim service postfix start # to start postfix
 ```